September 24, 2022 AVAS Birdwalk

 At 9am on the fourth Saturday of every month, the Arkansas Valley Audubon Society leads a birdwalk at the NWDC River Campus for an enjoyable outing to view and identify a variety of birds.

 During the September 24, 2022 AVAS Birdwalk, 23 bird species were seen and/or heard, and 12 participants attended.
 Harry Rurup, Clif Smith, and Brandon Percival all helped to lead this walk.
 A Cinnamon Teal Duck was identified – a highlight of the day, and a first for the AVAS birdwalks at the River Campus!
-Brandon Percival spotted it first among a few Blue-winged Teal Ducks and helped then the rest of the birdwatchers identify it as well.
+Brandon Percival spotted it first among a few Blue-winged Teal Ducks and then he helped the rest of the birdwatchers identify it as well.

 Birds: